Divyant-Jayakumar/Secure-File-Transfer-System/README.md

 Download the Server folder
 Run "make -f Makefile_server"
 run the executable ./server
-Now the server is up and running, waiting for client.
+Now the server is up and running, waiting for client
+prints IP correcponding to each existing network interface in the format
+[interface] address:port
+eg. [wlo1] 172.20.10.3:3942

 ### Client:
 Download the Client folder